 - Collaboration – too often we think that being collaborative means working with others in the same room.
 Professor Jane Gilbert from AUT challenged us to consider who’s NOT in the room; whose voice is NOT being heard?
 Simple questions, powerful sentiments.

-- Purpose of making.
-It’s not subject specific, nor does a ‘makerspace’ have to mean a physical place.
+- Purpose of making. [important]Being a maker means doing something worthwhile.[/important] It’s not subject specific, nor does a ‘makerspace’ have to mean a physical place.
 It could also include providing students with the time to explore new ideas and make their own connections.

 - It’s always nice to put a face to a name – @robeanne Cheers!